danorder/All-In-One-V400-SR-Official-Klipper-/OFFICIAL KLIPPER/Super Racer/readme.md

-If using extruder buttons / other hardware. v400 / sr macros use the printer.cfg values' everything else isn't Linked"
+If using extruderS macros use the printer.cfg MACRO THIS = default printer.cfg config values. everything else overrides printer.cfg unless set back to default with printer.cfg macro."

 SETUP: